quicwg/base-drafts/draft-ietf-quic-http.md

 of available memory for header fields.

-An endpoint can use the SETTINGS_MAX_FIELD_SECTION_SIZE ({{settings-parameters}}) setting to advise peers of limits that might apply on the size of field sections.
+An endpoint can use the SETTINGS_MAX_FIELD_SECTION_SIZE ({{header-size-constraints}}) setting to advise peers of limits that might apply on the size of field sections.
 This setting is only advisory, so endpoints MAY choose to send field sections that exceed this limit and risk having the request or response being treated as malformed.
 This setting is specific to a connection, so any request or response could encounter a hop with a lower,